-- A fall and rise in sixth form pupil numbers from 2018 to 2021, these levels of inconsistencies make it very difficult for Senior Management to predict budgets for the following years.
-Pupil numbers are lagged and so school can only speculate and gain knowledge from current students who may well enter into the 6th form. - A continued increase in 11-16 pupils since 2017 has resulted in increased pressures on the current facilities and the need to ensure wellbeing and health & safety of staff and students. - Being able to sustain a generous and acceptable In-year surplus for 2020/21 and onwards or to have plans in place to ensure that reductions in expenditure can be managed so as to secure a balanced budget each year moving forward.
+- Fluctuations in sixth form numbers, although these are currently stabilised around 180-190 and we are nearly at capacity with students still applying to join us in November 2022. - A continued increase in 11-16 pupils since 2017 has resulted in increased pressures on the current facilities and the need to ensure wellbeing and health & safety of staff and students. - Being able to sustain a generous and acceptable In-year surplus for 2021/22 and onwards or to have plans in place to ensure that reductions in expenditure can be managed so as to secure a balanced budget each year moving forward.
+Unfortunately, additional and unexpected financial pressures during 2021/22 (including Covid-19) have resulted in an in-year deficit.
+The school has managed to set a balanced in-year budget for 2022/23 just, although circumstances change daily.
+Strategic decisions are made by management and Trustees as an on-going exercise to reduce risks to any overspend. - Increase in our SEN student cohort which puts pressure on existing GAG funding and staffing requirements and also premises creating H&S risks.